KIR-CellDIVE/wsi-segmentation/README.md

 It will ask you to create a user account and set a password.
 Make sure that you keep note of these as they are not linked to you Windows login.
 The next steps assumes you have set the user name to be `ubuntu`, so adjust the following command if you chose a different username.

-To enter the newly created WSL enviroment `Ubuntu` as the user `ubuntu` you set in the previous step run the following in the `PowerShell`:
+To enter the newly created WSL environment `Ubuntu` as the user `ubuntu` you set in the previous step run the following in the `PowerShell`:

 ```bash
 wsl -d Ubuntu -u ubuntu